jarekjaryszew/goxtree/README.md

 ```

 Please mind that this is just a concept:
-- It was tested only with existing example.
+- It was tested only with the existing example.
-- It may not provide proper resource cleanup.
+- It does not provide proper resource cleanup.
 - It uses syscall/js to integrate with JS API which unfortunately is not easy to work with.
-Most mistakes result in a panic killing entire webassembly app so making it stable seem like a greatest challenge.
+Most mistakes result in a panic killing entire webassembly app so making it stable seems like a greatest challenge.

 ## Concept